 A few of us did a workshop with MD Products and built these fun jewelry holders over lunch one day.

-They gave us extra sheets of metal for future projects, and of course, that was just *this much* too big to fit in my suitcase, too and didn’t make it back to Wisconsin.
-Such a bummer, because the metal is perfect for future craft projects!
-I did get my MD tin snips in my suitcase though so I’ll need to get some metal.
+They gave us extra sheets of aluminum for future projects, and of course, that was just *this much* too big to fit in my suitcase, too and didn’t make it back to Wisconsin.
+Such a bummer, because the pretty designs are perfect for future craft projects!

 I also got to try the paint sprayer from Wagner, which was so fun.
 I definitely need to get a paint sprayer!